Bitsight Observations Into Hafnium Part Four: Who Is Still Vulnerable?

 • These events are changing cyber insurance underwriting

 • Cyber insurers are increasingly concerned about vendor cyber risk impact on their insureds posture.
 Insurers are increasingly scrutinizing vendor risk during the underwriting process.
 In addition to expecting insureds to manage vendor risk through contractual liability and insurance retention, insurers are expecting insureds to also better control their vendor risk.
-Most cyber events result from known vulnerabilities.
+Most cyber events result from known exploited vulnerabilities.

 Attack Surface Analytics Report